The Southern California Association of Governments is pleased to

 describes the range of climate change hazards the SCAG region is

 likely to face in the coming decades.
-It also describes

-funding, available resources, knowledge of vulnerabilities, and
+spectrums of funding, available resources, knowledge of

-planning sophistication.
-It provides member agencies, including
+vulnerabilities, and planning sophistication.
+It provides member

-towns, cities, counties and subregional organizations with a
+agencies, including towns, cities, counties and subregional